taiarima/type-and-learn-korean/README.md

 # type-and-learn-korean

 This is a web application designed to help users improve their Korean typing while learning Korean at the same time.

+All code and content has been created by Tai Arima.
+Copyright 2023.
+All rights reserved.

+Feel free to reach out if you notice any issues, have any suggestions, or are interested in collaborating.